tohewi/aad-admin-consent-automation/README.md

 It is fairly hard to perform Azure Infra authorization without having the access to read at least _Groups_.
 Even harder it is to use ITSM tools to request suitable MS Graph API Access and that Tenant Admins would also greate Admin Consent for the registered Application.
 Especially in a process that is otherwise completely automated.

 # Requirements
+1. Consent grant execution shall fit in into existing Cloud Onboarding Automation process.
+2. Consent grant execution shall fit in into existing Cloud Onboarding Automation tooling.
-1. Consent grant shall be automated and require 0 manual work.
+3. Consent grant shall be automated and require zero manual work.
-2. Consent grant shall be possible to limit to a particular API (MS Graph API).
+4. Consent grant shall be possible to limit to a particular API (MS Graph API).
-3. Consent grant shall be possible to limit to a particular permission or set of permissions (GroupMember.Read.All).
+5. Consent grant shall be possible to limit to a particular permission or set of permissions (GroupMember.Read.All).
-4. Consent grant shall be duty wise segregated and Identity granting grant shall not be able to request or configure API permissions.
+6. Consent grant shall be role wise segregated and Identity granting grant shall not be able to request or configure API permissions or perform any other Azure Application registration related actions.
-5. Consent grant execution shall fit in into existing Onboarding Automation process.
+7. Consent grant actions shall be auditable.